Matt Damon says he’s ‘glad’ for Ben Affleck and Jennifer Lopez: ‘He deserves every happiness in the world’

-Matt Damon is happy for his friend Ben Affleck .
+Matt Damon is happy for his friend Ben Affleck.
 The actor spoke about his pal reuniting with former fiancée Jennifer Lopez while at the premiere of his new movie Stillwater in New York City.
 “I’m just so happy for him.
 He’s the best,” Matt told Extra.

 “He deserves every happiness in the world.
 I’m glad for both of them,” the Jason Bourne star added.